 You can use ranges (e.g., A1:A10) or individual numbers (e.g., 5, 10) in the formula.

-Let's say we have a list of the top 10 bestselling gadgets for August and would like to find out the sum of the sales in column E.
+Knowing how to sum a column in Google Sheets helps you quickly calculate totals without writing separate formulas for each row.
+Let’s say we have a list of the top 10 bestselling gadgets for August and would like to find the total sales in column E.

-To calculate the sum of sales data in column E, use the following formula in Google Sheets:
+To calculate the sum of sales data in a column in Google Sheets, you can enter the SUM function manually in a cell.
+For example, use the following formula:

 =SUM(E3:E12)